You might have noticed that painting with oils isn’t as intuitive as just grabbing a brush and going to town.

 Scumbling involves lightly “dry-brushing” a thin layer of opaque paint.
 Scumbling is used to soften a painting and add highlights.

 Impasto is an oil painting technique that involves the thick, textured application of paint, often applied with a palette knife.
 Think of frosting a cake.

 Evolve Artist has a free Oil Painting for Beginners mini course!
 In it, they’ll give you three exercises to get you started and on your way to mastering oil painting.

-- Working strictly in grayscale can help you hone value.
+- Working strictly in grayscale can help you hone value in art.